 So you’d like to get your songs, or art, out to the public.
 Well, in this digital world you need to start keeping a folder of all the stuff you’ll use for digital marketing.
-This would be pictures, final artwork, graphic design, audio, video, written articles like your biography.
+This would be pictures, final artwork, graphic design, audio, video, as well as written articles like your biography.
 Anything that you’ll need to submit later.
 We call these ‘assets’.

 We often submit music to radio stations for music artists.
 The process requires some sort of checklist.
 It goes like this: